efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/fullsimlight/index.md

 ## ATLAS Magnetic Field

 The ATLAS magnetic field is integrated in FullSimLight and can be used from it.
-The Magnetic field map file used and supported are:
+The magnetic field map file used and supported are:

 - full_bfieldmap_7730_20400_14m_version5.root
 - solenoid_bfieldmap_7730_0_14m_version5.root
 - toroid_bfieldmap_0_20400_14m_version5.root
 - bmagatlas_09_fullAsym20400.data

-If the magnetic field maps are not available, a constant magnetic field can be set through the macro file.
+If the magnetic field maps are not available to the user, a constant magnetic field can be set through the macro file.
 The test application "testMagneticField" can be used to test the different magnetic field maps and produce Maps in 2D histograms that are saved in a ROOT file (i.e 'ATLAS_BField_default.root') .
-However there is no dependency on ROOT, because the histograms are created, filled and saved using the G4AnalysisManager.
+Please notice that no dependency on ROOT is introduced, because the histograms are created, filled and saved using the *G4AnalysisManager*.

 ### testMagneticField examples:
 Run the application with the --help flag to see the options: